 NOTE: It is the responsibility of the local associations to nominate the names of the eligible individuals through the GHSA MIS System, no later than April 1 each year.
-Additionally, those eligible individuals will receive a scholarship to attend a "varsity level" or "post season level" GHSA Development Camp in one sport of choice they register to officiate in the current year.
+Additionally, those eligible individuals will receive a scholarship to attend a "varsity level" or "post season level" GHSA Development Camp in one sport of choice they register to officiate in the current year, and must indicate a request for the waiver at the time of registering online.